nuthanc/angular_course/forms-course/README.md

 * Create getIngredient method in Shopping List service so that you can use that within the subscribe method of Shopping Edit Component
 * Then use ViewChild to get access of the form and set the name and amount

+### Updating existing Items

+* Based on editMode, we need to use Add/Edit in the button
+* Add editIngredient in service and call it in onAddItem